purpleidea/mgmt/docs/resource-guide.md

 func (obj *FooRes) CheckApply(apply bool) (bool, error) {
 	// check the state
 	if state_is_okay { return true, nil } // done early! :)

 	// state was bad

-	if !apply { return false, nil } // don't apply; !stateok, nil
+	if !apply { return false, nil } // don't apply, we're in noop mode

+	if any_error { return false, err } // anytime there's an err!

 	// do the apply!
-	return false, nil // after success applying if any_error { return false, err } // anytime there's an err!
+	return false, nil // after success applying
 }
 ```